 One of the attractions of the industry is its potential longevity, she suggests, as renewables will outlast fossil fuels.
 'Renewable energy is now the UK's second largest source of electricity, generating more than a quarter of our needs.

 'This demonstrates that the UK is increasingly relying on dependable renewable energy sources to keep the country powered up, with renewables playing a fundamental role in generating electricity across the UK.'

 Sophie concludes, 'This is a growing sector and will continue to play an important role in the energy mix, supporting tens of thousands of jobs for many years.'

 There are fantastic opportunities for students and graduates to build a career in the clean energy and renewables industry, says David Hunt, managing partner at specialist recruitment firm Hyperion Executive Search.
-'The fact that my company recruits exclusively in the sector hopefully demonstrates my belief that there is enormous growth potential,' he says.
+'The fact that my company recruits exclusively in the sector hopefully demonstrates my belief that there is enormous growth potential.'

-David cites figures from the Renewable Energy Association (REA) showing an 8.7% increase in the number of people working in the field.
+David cites figures from the Renewable Energy Association (REA).
 'In 2012/13 there were 103,033 people employed in the renewables industry, but by the end of 2013/14 this had grown to 112,028.
 This compared with an overall employment rise of just 1% during the same period.'